Australia is an undeniably strange place. You never know – These weird facts about Australia may help you during your next pub trivia night.

 And maybe it’s for the best.
 I for one, find the idea of giant, veiny kangaroos terrifying.

-25. The oldest record fossil was found in Oz
+26. The oldest recorded fossil was found in Oz

 The strain affecting koalas is different to that of humans and in some parts of Oz, infection rates are as high as 90%.
 The animal could face extinction if more isn’t done to protect it.